 Current status: Operational

-Expected outcomes: This regional angel investment network is expected to mobilize investment opportunities for up to 18 startups by the end of 2013, contributing to the knowledge economy sector of Qatar and spurring interest in and awareness of the angel investment model.
+Expected outcomes: This regional angel investment network is expected to mobilize investment opportunities, contributing to the knowledge economy sector of Qatar and spurring interest in and awareness of the angel investment model.
 Upon successful implementation of the pilot in Qatar, the network will be upscaled to the regional level.

 Partner(s): Enterprise Qatar (EQ), Qatar Development Bank (QDB), Bedaya Center (Founding Partners); Qatar Foundation (Knowledge Partner)

 Countries covered: Qatar, regional (after pilot)